De Sprong VZW: Community Engagement and Digital Behavior Change

 The approach

-Strengthening community with digital continuity
+Strengthening community through digital continuity

-Community & Engagement as a foundation
+Community & Engagement as the foundation

 The platform was deployed to:

-- Link micro-campaigns to existing Fitmakers initiatives
+• Connect micro-campaigns to existing Fitmakers initiatives

-It extended them.
+It extended it.

-The community remained the heart.
+The community remained at the heart.

-The platform became the rhythm between meetings.
+The platform became the rhythm between sessions.

-- More continuity between group moments
+• Greater continuity between group sessions

-Personal AI buddies as an approachable guide
+Personal AI buddies as approachable guides

 Not as a mandatory track.